SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 ## Part 4 - Finishing touches & submission:

 - Add any CSS styling to the Dapp / finishing touches
-- Add a README to the github repository, including the steps to serve and test the application
+- Add a README to the GitHub repository, including the steps to serve and test the application
-- Reach out to Sunil sharing the link to the github repository of the code
+- Reach out to Sunil sharing the link to the GitHub repository of the code